 Scientists have also found that cranberry contains a substance known as Proanthocyanidins (condensed tannin), a naturally occurring polyphenolic bioflavonoids that has anti-bacterial and anti-viral properties.

-The more you repeatedly fill and empty your bladder, the lesser and lesser number of bacteria remains in your urinary bladder and hence you would have gradually gotten rid of the bladder infection.
+The more you repeatedly fill and empty your bladder, the lesser the number of bacteria remains in your bladder and hence you would have gradually gotten rid of the bladder infection.
 Besides, you will notice that the feeling of burning sensation when urinating diminishing with time too.

 Studies conducted by the Infectious Diseases Society of America (IDSA) have found that by drinking eight ounces of cranberry juice a day, it can ward off a bladder infection.
 As for prevention or to prevent the infection from re-occurring again, 4 ounces of intake a day is sufficient.
 The studies have also indicated that upon 6 hours after consuming the juice, the number of bacteria that remain sticking to the wall of the bladder is significantly reduced.

-Nonetheless, bladder infection home remedies with cranberry does work.
+Nonetheless, cranberry does work as a potent remedy.
 Not only is it simple, cranberry is also easy to obtain.
 In addition, it also offers a safer alternative to long term antibiotic use which is not only bad for health, but very costly too.

 Apart from cranberries, a little less known bladder infection remedy that works just as effectively is to consume blueberry.
 Blueberries like cranberries have been studied numerous times and these studies have all indicated that the fruit has bacteria-inhibiting properties that can have notable effects in preventing and treating bladder infection.
 It contains some mild antibiotic effects that occur naturally which can help get rid of the inflammation caused by the bacteria.

-Try adding a few blueberries to your morning cereal as part of your treatment can be a great way to start.
+Try adding a few blueberries to your morning cereal as part of your treatment can be a great way to start your day.

 The use of baking soda is also one of the effective bladder infection home remedies that is rather popular.
 While most bladder infections that are left untreated for two or more days require medical intervention, you can effectively fight off the infection with baking soda.

 Drink a mixture of baking soda with water can make your urine more acidic.
-A drop in pH of the urine creates a hostile environment for the bacteria to thrive in and therefore kills the germs that cause the infection.
-By stunning the growth of the bacteria, you will be able to speed the recovery process too.
+Similar to how cranberry works, a drop in pH of the urine creates a hostile environment for the bacteria and therefore stunning its growth.
+In fact, you will be able to speed up the recovery process too.

 Baking soda is a component that is used for cleaning purposes for practically everything.
 In fact, it is an ingredient that is known to fight many other infections in the human body.

-Another point to note when practicing this remedy is that it is very important to get a baking soda that is aluminum-free (also known as “natural baking soda” or “pharmaceutical grade baking soda”) as aluminum can cause toxicity to the human body.
+Also as a side note, when practicing this remedy, it is very important to get a baking soda that is aluminum-free (also known as “natural baking soda” or “pharmaceutical grade baking soda”) as aluminum can cause toxicity to the human body.

-This is why watching the amount used as bladder infection home remedies should be done carefully.
+This is why keeping a tab on the amount of baking soda used as a cure for bladder infection should be done carefully.
 Because of this, assessing your medical history prior to practicing is highly recommended.

 For instance, consuming large amounts of baking soda can have a harmful effect on the kidneys.
 Therefore, if you have any current issues with your kidneys, this bladder infection remedy might not be suitable for you.